This black and white stenciled bathroom floor project is the perfect way to freshen up old tiles and give them a modern look – on a budget!

 This post may contain affiliate links

 I have been talking a lot lately here on the blog about our upcoming upstairs bathroom renovation (here and here).
 And while that’s currently being worked on (I’ll share a progress update soon!), I couldn’t help but feel like our main floor bathroom was looking a little sad and left out.
+We have had some issues with this bathroom in the past and stupidly let the problems mount up, when we really should have rang a vancouver plumber to sort it out at the first sign of trouble.
+But the time has come to give the main bathroom a bit of a facelift.

 Enter: a stenciled tile floor makeover that is super budget-friendly and mimics the look of those fancy graphic concrete tiles that are ALL over Pinterest these days.
 Seriously.
 I PAINTED my old 1950’s tiles, and they look amazing!